PeerHerholz/workshop_weizmann/workshop/setup.md

 **Docker is messy, clean up space afterwards**

 Docker is a great tool to quickly provide a out-of-the-box running computer environment.
-However, if you're not carefull, it can quickly create a lot of unwanted files on your machine.
+However, if you're not carefully, it can quickly create a lot of unwanted files on your machine.
 To better understand these footprints and to clean out unwanted files after the workshop, please concider the following commands (run from within a (docker) terminal).

     # Show all installed Docker images
     docker images